Santa Cruz Island, Channel Island National Park, in Santa Barbara County, California, USA

 Santa Rosa Island, Channel Islands National Park

 Start your morning with an optional stretch class before breakfast.
-Weather permitting, go kayaking, hike one of the many trails, or simply relax ashore.
-With luck, we may catch a glimpse—or photo—of the elusive fox species endemic to the island.
-Join the naturalists for a more strenuous hike out to the base of the Torrey Pines State Natural Reserve, which contains what is considered one of the world’s rarest pines and is one of only two naturally occurring groves in the world.
+Weather permitting, go kayaking, hike one of the many trails or simply relax ashore.
+With luck, you may catch a glimpse—or photo—of the elusive fox species endemic to the island.
+Join the naturalists for a more strenuous hike out to the base of the Torrey pines grove, which contains what is considered one of the world’s rarest pines and is one of only two naturally occurring groves in the world.
 End the day with a sunset cocktail party.

 Meals Included: Breakfast, Lunch, Dinner